Eric-Wallace-WebHost/reinforcement-learning-notes/README.md

 Simple Neural Attentive Meta learner -> Replaces RL^2 with a dilated convolution

 [One-Shot Visual Imitation Learning via Meta-Learning](http://proceedings.mlr.press/v78/finn17a/finn17a.pdf) they run numerous imitation learning tasks and then use MAML to find settings of the parameters that makes the network good at Imitation Learning.

+It seems like doing Imitation Learning via a VR system, and running meta learning to get good parameters, and then maybe using the learned model and fine tuning it in simulation could get some really nice results.
+The next steps would be how do you combine many learned policies into one system that can actually be intelligent.
+Heirarchies?
+Who knows.